jsenaribeiro/jsenaribeiro.github.io/readme/review/styler.md

 </section></aside>

-**WARNING!** Modular CSS imports has no support for pseudo-selectors (:hover, :active, etc).

-## Component scope CSS
+## Component-scoped CSS (decorator)

-The `@style` decorator enables component-scope CSS programmatically in JSX.
+A component-scope CSS could be achived by `@style` decorator with a function component, refering a path file CSS as argument to a related function component.

 ```tsx
 @style('./hello.css')
 export default const Hello = () => <h1>Hello World!</h1>
 ```

+## Component-scoped CSS (className)

-In global CSS is also possible achive component-scope CSS using component name as className CSS. reactful transform all component name as className CSS for its children.
+A component-scope CSS also could be achived within a global CSS just using the function component name as className tag in a global CSS.

 <aside cols='2'>